 The best birding from the region includes:

-– A breeding population of Cricket Warbler (Spiloptila clamans) (inside the Western Palearctic present only in northern Mauritania).
+– A breeding population of Cricket Warbler (Spiloptila clamans).
+The only other place inside the Western Palearctic where the species is present is northern Mauritania.

 – A breeding population of African Dunn’s Lark (Eremalauda dunni dunni).

 – Sudan Golden Sparrow (Passer luteus) becomes more regular since a couple of years.
-Probably breeding locally in Aousserd.
+Probably breeding locally in Aousserd or nearby?.

 – First and only record of White-throated Bee-eater (Merops albicollis) for the Western Palearctic was seen in this region.